-Galois is currently seeking software engineering and research interns for spring 2015 at all educational levels.
+Galois is currently seeking software engineering and research interns at all educational levels.
 We are committed to matching interns with exciting and engaging engineering work that fits their particular interests, creating lasting value for interns, Galois, and our community.
 A Galois internship is a chance to tackle cutting-edge, meaningful problems in a uniquely collaborative environment with world-leading researchers.

 Roles may include technology research and development, requirements gathering, implementation, testing, formal verification, and infrastructure development.
 Past interns have integrated formal methods tools into larger projects, built comprehensive validation suites, synthesized high-performance cryptographic algorithms, written autopilots for quad-copters, designed the syntax and semantics of scripting languages, and researched type system extensions for academic publication.

 We deeply believe in providing comprehensive support and mentorship to all of our employees, particularly interns.
 We provide our employees with a steward who regularly checks in to ensure that they feel welcome and safe in the Galois community while gaining real value from their experiences.

 - Internship period is flexible.
 Please specify in your application the dates you are available.

 Our mission is to create trustworthiness in critical systems.
 We’re in the business of taking blue-sky ideas and turning them into real-world technology solutions.
 We’ve been developing real-world systems for over ten years using functional programming, language design, and formal methods.

 Galois values diversity.
 We believe that differing viewpoints and experiences are essential to the process of innovation.
 We look broadly, including outside of established communities, to deliver innovation.
 For more on our organizational structure, visit Life at Galois.